ykabaran/TwitterSplash/README.md

 // create and customize the view
 SplashView splashView = new SplashView(context);
 splashView.setDuration(500); // the animation will last 0.5 seconds
-splashView.setBackgroundColor(Color.WHITE); // transparent hole will look white before the animation splashView.setIconColor(Color.rgb(23, 169, 229)); // this is the Twitter blue color splashView.setIconResource(R.drawable.ic_twitter); // a Twitter icon with transparent hole in it splashView.setRemoveFromParentOnEnd(true); // remove the SplashView from MainView once animation is completed
+splashView.setHoleFillColor(Color.WHITE); // transparent hole will look white before the animation splashView.setIconColor(Color.rgb(23, 169, 229)); // this is the Twitter blue color splashView.setIconResource(R.drawable.ic_twitter); // a Twitter icon with transparent hole in it splashView.setRemoveFromParentOnEnd(true); // remove the SplashView from MainView once animation is completed